knmnyn/hugo-blox/content/authors/victor/_index.md

 #  - Researchers
 ---

 Victor is a 4-th year PhD Candidate jointly supervised by Professor Kan Min-Yen and Professor Li Haizhou.
-His reserach interestes are in Conversational Recommender System and Natural Language Processing.
+His research interests are in Conversational Recommender System and Natural Language Processing.